bmunozro1/Photosimulator/README.md

 # Photosimulator

-To install Photosimulator enter the following:
+To install Photosimulator enter the following (or it can be found https://pypi.org/project/Photosimulator/):

 ```
 pip install Photosimulator